Install Ibexa DXP¶

 #if [SYMFONY_ENV] and set the value to

-depending on the environment you want:
+depending on the environment that you are configuring:

-Enable virtual host¶
+Enable the virtual host¶

 When the virtual host file is ready, enable the virtual host and disable the default:

 Finally, restart the Apache server.
 The command may vary depending on your Linux distribution.
 For example, on Ubuntu use: